linuxthor/camisado/README.md

 # camisado
 Linux kernel module that sends a UDP packet without being seen by code running in userspace.

-Uses the Kernel's netpoll API to send a packet at a low level (invisibly to tcpdump/pcap/wireshark etc)
+Uses the Kernel's netpoll API to send a packet at a low level (invisible to tcpdump/pcap/wireshark etc)

 This doesn't work for all network interfaces (no wireless, no loopback, no USB ethernet etc)